How to write a business proposal

 Business Proposal Template

-Lucky for you, the team here at Deputy has a business proposal template ready for you to use.
-This template is for restaurants, but can easily be customized to fit your industry’s needs.
-Download the below restaurant business proposal template to get started.
+Lucky for you, the team at Visme has 29 business proposal templates ready for you to use.
+You can easily customize them to fit your business needs.

 Business proposal ideas